 B i o g r a p h y

-Céili has established a growing studio in Massachusetts, while maintaining administrative positions within institutions such as Powers Music School, and acting as Director of Operations at Boston Guitarfest.
+Céili has established a growing studio in Massachusetts, while maintaining administrative positions within institutions such as New England Conservatory's Preparatory School, Powers Music School, The Kithara Project, and as Director of Operations at Boston Guitarfest.
 She has been teaching privately for about 10 years, as well as group lessons and coaching ensembles and chamber groups.

-Céili is also dedicated to integrating music within the community whenever possible, serving on the Guitar Guild board in Rhode Island, as well as volunteering as a teaching assistant for NEC Prep school programs.
-She has a history of collaborating with local musicians for fundraising events, and and been a part of many ensembles including Updike’s Rose, the North Kingstown Guitar Dojo, West Bay Guitar Ensemble, URI Guitar Ensemble, and several other chamber groups in Boston as well.
+Also dedicated to integrating music within the community whenever possible, she has a history of collaborating with local musicians for fundraising events, and and been a part of many ensembles including Updike’s Rose, the North Kingstown Guitar Dojo, West Bay Guitar Ensemble, URI Guitar Ensemble, and several other chamber groups in Boston as well.
 She also spent some time studying and living in Granada, Spain, where she attended the University of Granada, and studied flamenco and Spanish guitar.

 Beginning her studies at the age of 8, Céili's primary instructors have been Joseph Smith, John Dennewitz, Adam Levin, Jerome Mouffee and Eliot Fisk.
 She has also performed for masters such as Leo Brouwer, Jose Caballero, Rene Izquierdo, Bruce Holzman, Grisha Goryachev, Enrique Salmeron, Adam Holzman, Jesus Serrano, David Leisner, Thomas Novak, the Borromeo String Quartet and many others.